Now-to-Next Career Fair

 - Bring your Plattsburgh State University ID card for entrance to the event.

-- Review the Event Guide to familiarize yourself with participating employers and prepare for the Fair.
+- Familiarize yourself with participating employers and prepare for the Fair.
 Research the companies to familiarize yourself with the organizations present.
 An updated list of participating employers is found here.

 Directions and Parking